CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 #### Ship by quantity ordered

-This option can be set if you want to set up a sliding scale of shipping charges based on the **number of items in cart**.<br/>
+This option can be set if you want to set up a sliding scale of shipping charges based on the **number of items in cart**.
 For example, if you charge $3 to deliver one to five books, $7 to ship six to 15 books, and $10 to ship more than 15 books, set it to

 ```